IIGROUP/TediGAN/README.md

 ## Update

+[2021/2/20] add Colab Demo for image editing using StyleGAN and CLIP.

-[2021/2/16] adding codes for image editing using StyleGAN and CLIP.
+[2021/2/16] add codes for image editing using StyleGAN and CLIP.

 ## TediGAN Framework